• Skip to primary navigation

 Action steps to fight hormonal imbalance with food:

-1) Stop dieting and eat MORE food.
+1) Stop dieting and eat enough food to meet your body's needs.
 Especially enough protein and carbs to meet your metabolic needs.
-Your body temperature is a good way to check and see if you’re eating enough.
+Your body temperature, as well as your energy and sleep patterns are a good way to check and see if you’re eating enough.

 3) Balance blood sugar by eating protein/fats/carbs together during each meal, and eating frequently to help stabilize blood sugar (especially important for those with blood sugar handling issues).
 Read more blood sugar tips here.